nathancarter/weblurch/doc/plan.md

    correctly.
  * Using the keyboard shortcut for Save throws up a dialog with error messages about invalid content.
+ * Pressing Enter or Esc when focus is in the filename text box of the Save dialog does not trigger the Save or Cancel actions (respectively).

 ## Extending the Editor